dainkaplan/LionScrollbars/README.md

-# Welcome to LionScrollbars v0.5.3!
+# Welcome to LionScrollbars v0.5.4!

 ## What does it do?

 LionScrollbars is a program that enables fine-grained control over how scrollbars are displayed in OS X Lion (10.7).
-It also has (experimental) support for customizing the appearance of scrollbars, such as preventing overlays from fading out, or replacing the "legacy" scrollers with something better looking.
+It also has (experimental) support for customizing the appearance of scrollbars, such as preventing overlays from fading out, or replacing the "legacy" scrollers with something better looking (this only works on some apps...).

 ## Why do we need it?